Why Toronto is a Runner's Paradise 🏃

 ⚠️ Skip Static Stretching Before Runs

-Save static stretches (holding a stretch for 30+ seconds) for after your run.
-Research shows static stretching before running can actually decrease performance and increase injury risk.
-Dynamic movements are the way to go!
+Save static stretches (holding 30+ seconds) for after your run.
+Research shows static stretching before running can decrease performance and increase injury risk.

 General Safety

-- Carry ID — a Road ID bracelet or your health card
+- Carry ID — Road ID bracelet or health card

-- Bring your phone — fully charged, with emergency contacts accessible
+- Bring your phone — fully charged, emergency contacts accessible

 - Stay aware — one earbud out, or use bone conduction headphones